akash-network/docs/README.md

 ### What is a Reverse Auction?

-Akash uses a reverse auction .
+Akash uses a [reverse auction](https://en.wikipedia.org/wiki/Reverse_auction).
 Tenants set the price and terms of their deployment, and the Cloud providers bid on the deployments.

 In a very simple reverse auction: